meetofleaf/ML-Journal-ep1_Linear_Regression/README.md

 Dependent Variables: 1
 - _Marks_

 ### Code
-The Python code file (linear_regression.py) demonstrates how to implement linear regression using a popular machine learning library (e.g., scikit-learn).
-The code will be well-commented, explaining each step involved in training and using the model.
+The Python code file (linear_regression.py) demonstrates how to implement linear regression using a popular machine learning libraries.
+You will find directional comments in the code specifying purpose of each block of code in 1-2 lines.

+### Requirements
+Following is a list of the programs and libraries, with the versions, used in the code:

+- Python==3.12.1
+  - pandas==2.2.0
+  - numpy==1.26.3
+  - matplotlib==3.8.3
+  - scikit-learn==1.4.1

-Getting Started
+### Getting Started
 Clone this repository.
-Ensure you have the necessary Python libraries installed (refer to the code comments for details).
+Ensure you have all the required programs and libraries installed.
-Run the Python script (e.g., python linear_regression.py).
+Simply run the Python script (e.g., python linear_regression.py).
-Follow the comments and code execution to understand the linear regression process.
+Follow the comments and code execution to understand the process.
-We encourage you to experiment with the code, modify the data, and play around with the model!
+I encourage you to experiment with the code, modify the data, and play around with the model!
+Lastly, feel free to share any suggestions, corrections, ideas or questions you might have.

+Also feel free to reach out to me for any discussion or collaboration.
+I'd be glad to productively interact with you.

 This is just the first step in our machine learning journey.
 Stay tuned for future repositories exploring other fundamental models!